European University Student Research

 • Stacked vibration (specific example of the topic above)

-In 2025, ISTA will award two (2) grants of €4,000 each.
+ISTA will award one (1) grant of €4,000.
 The funding could be used to support the packaging school research curriculum or support independent research initiatives.
-The selected researchers will provide a final report, and their supporting data, to the ISTA upon project completion, and present their findings at the ISTA European Packaging Symposium.
-The funding could also be used to support the recipients' travel expenses to the Symposium.
+The selected researchers will provide a final report, and their supporting data, to the ISTA upon project completion, and present their findings at the ISTA Forum Europe event.
+The funding could also be used to support the recipients' travel expenses to the ISTA Forum.
 The goal is to tie grants to research in the transit packaging area.

 "The ISTA European Board is proud to support the next generation of packaging leaders in Europe", said ISTA European Board Chair Alberto Tellechea.
 "We look forward to growing awareness of our mission among students, and we are proud to support young talent and new research in our field."